slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"We don’t judge people when we feel good about ourselves."
 -- Brené Brown*

-> *"A man is as big as the things that make him angry."
+> *"A man is as big as the things that make him angry." (...)
+"A fanatic is a person who can't change his mind and won't change the subject."
 -- Winston Churchill*

 > *"You can easily judge the character of a man by how he treats those who can do nothing for him."